Editors Note: This article was originally published on May 8th, 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 Leaner and meaner.
 Running leaner and meaner isn’t an option in today’s hotly contested marketplaces.
 It’s a necessity.

-For you, that might mean rightsizing your center to compete.
+For you, that might mean rightsizing your customer service and support center to compete.
 Right-sizing eliminates wasted resources that have become liabilities and that drain funds you could use elsewhere, such as in sales and marketing.
-When done correctly, right-sizing cuts costs and boost competitiveness.

 Every company is different, so using an industry average may not work for you.
-In fact, it doesn’t work for many other companies.
+It doesn’t work for many other companies.
 It’s just a guideline.
 Plus, the more automated tools you have, the fewer support people you’ll need.

-One challenge you face when building a strategy for improvement is determining where you are.
+One challenge you face when developing a help desk strategy for improvement is determining where you are.
 The key to doing that is leveraging help desk data to make informed decisions about resource levels.

 Some help centers don’t have a lot of information.
 Others have too much.
 You need to find the right amount of data that works for your company.